desirepath41/visualCaptcha/README.md

 # visualCaptcha

-** Please note visualCaptcha is no longer actively developed.
+**Please note visualCaptcha is no longer actively developed.
+It still works and should continue to, but it won't be improved by the initial team anymore.
 Any PRs will be reviewed and accepted if beneficial, though.
-Also any help necessary for existing versions setup will continue to be provided by [emotionLoop](http://emotionloop.com) **
+Also any help necessary for existing versions setup will continue to be provided by [emotionLoop](http://emotionloop.com)**

 visualCaptcha is a configurable captcha solution, focusing on accessibility & simplicity, whilst maintaining security.
 It's also localizable and free, open-source, and we encourage customizations per site.